 RULES FOR FERMENTATION

-- Do not fill kimchi to the brim When the fermentation process begin, vegetable liquid will be released.
+- Do not fill kimchi to the brim When the fermentation process begin, vegetable liquid will be realised.
 Carbon dioxide and lactic acid that are produced will cause bubbling.
 If you fill it to the brim, juice will spill out.

 - Pack it tightly and submerge kimchi Don't expose it to air.